quantumxgs20/quantumxgs20.github.io/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/quantumxgs20/quantumxgs20.github.io/issues).
+Issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/quantumxgs20/quantumxgs20.github.io/issues).
 You can also take a look at the [contributing guide](https://github.com/quantumxgs20/quantumxgs20.github.io/blob/main/CONTRIBUTING.md).

 ## Show your support